|

 to go any further, scuttling around in circles, snuffling and

-as if she was taken on board that ship."
+was taken on board that ship."

 Aragorn and Gimli dragged Legolas back from the waters